GeotrekCE/Geotrek-rando-v3/docs/deployment.md

 ## Preproduction environment

-On this environment, we deploy the pwa as a regular geotrek-rando administrator would.
+On this environment, we deploy the PWA as a regular Geotrek-rando administrator would.

 ### Prerequisite

-You need to have docker installed
+You need to have Docker installed.

-You need to have access to the GeotrekCE organization
+You need to have access to the ``GeotrekCE`` organization

 You need to have permissions on the packages -> go to [this url](https://github.com/orgs/GeotrekCE/packages/container/geotrek-rando-v3%2Fgeotrek-rando/settings)

 ### Build the container

-In order to build the container, use docker
+In order to build the container, use Docker:

 ```bash
 cd frontend
 docker build -t ghcr.io/geotrekce/geotrek-rando-v3/geotrek-rando:{YOUR VERSION} .
 ```

-### Deploy to the geotrek registry
+### Deploy to the Geotrek registry

-First you'll need to have a github personal access token with access permission to create packages.
+First you'll need to have a Github personal access token with access permission to create packages.

-Then push your container
+Then push your container:

 ```bash
 docker push ghcr.io/geotrekce/geotrek-rando-v3/geotrek-rando:{YOUR VERSION}